mlswg/mls-protocol/draft-barnes-mls-protocol.md

 "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{!RFC2119}}.

-[TODO: The architecture document uses "Client" isntead of "Participant".
+[TODO: The architecture document uses "Client" instead of "Participant".
 Harmonize terminology.]

 Participant: